mikesir87/blog.mikesir87.io/_posts/2019-03-29-creating-elastic-qa-env-using-aws.md

                 <img src="/images/summit-qa/architecture-10.png" />
               </div>
               <div class="flex-caption">
                 <p>For each stack that hasn't been accessed recently, it publishes a <code>FREEZE</code> event.
-The state machine then sends tasks to update the ECS services for the stack to a desired count of 0.</p>
+The state machine then executes tasks to update the ECS services for the stack to a desired count of 0.</p>
               </div>
          </li>
         <li>